 - ensure the necessary information has been submitted including the grounds on which it is claimed the standard has been breached, and seek further information from the claimant if required.

-What actions are delayed by a claim?
+What activities are delayed by a claim?

 Show moreIf the claim is eligible, the appointment or transfer cannot proceed until the claim is finalised.